Materials & Supplies

 Devki chairman Narendra Raval says the factory will create about 1,600 direct jobs and 9,000 indirect opportunities in related activities such as iron ore mining and transportation when it starts production later in the year.

-“Only South Africa has an industrial raw steel production plant and our plan is to give Kenya steel products manufacturers cheaper access to industrial raw steel,” he said.
+“Only South Africa has an industrial raw steel production plant and we plan to give Kenya steel products manufacturers cheaper access to industrial raw steel,” he said.

 The steel factory, said Mr Raval, will operate blast furnace technology for main steel manufacturing using internally generated power supplemented by the supply from the grid.